goamaral/goamaral.github.io/_posts/2018-10-08-the-journey-to-happiness.md

 title: The journey to happiness
 css: post
 ---
 During my late teens (high school and the first year of university), I struggled with deep depressive moments and accompanied some close friends passing through the same kind of problem.
-Was a rough period ... but I am conscious it's a phenomenon that is increasingly recurrent nowadays, especially in teens.
+It was a rough period but I am conscious it's a phenomenon that is increasingly recurrent nowadays, especially in teens.
 Is a state of transition to adulthood that most of us aren't ready for.

 In an attempt to surpass this phase, I tried to understand what were the underlying causes.
 What has changed since my early simple, happy middle school years?